Venetian window

-A Venetian window (also known as a Serlian or Palladian window or Serlian motif) is a distinctive architectural element that consists of a central arched window flanked by two smaller rectangular windows.
-This design is often used in classical architecture and has been widely employed in Renaissance, Baroque, and Neoclassical buildings.
-Although Sebastiano Serlio (1475–1554) did not invent it, the window features largely in the work of the Italian architect Andrea Palladio (1508–1580) and is almost a trademark of his early career.
+A Venetian window (also known as a Serlian window) is a large tripartite window which is a key element in Palladian architecture.
+Though it is associated with Sebastiano Serlio (1475–1554), he did not invent it.
+The window features largely in the work of the Italian architect Andrea Palladio (1508–1580) and is almost a trademark of his early career.
 The true Palladian window is an elaborated version.
 Both the Venetian window or Serlian window and the Palladian window were inspired by Hellenistic and Roman examples which are part of the classical tradition and related to prestige and sacredness.